Current Research

 Research Support Fund Grant

-The Research Support Fund (formerly known as the Indirect Costs Program) was introduced in 2003 as part of the federal government’s strategy to make Canada one of the world’s top countries in research and development.
+The RSF is a tri-agency initiative of SSHRC, NSERC and CIHR.
+It is administered by the Tri-agency Institutional Programs Secretariat, which is housed within SSHRC.
+The program (formerly known as the Indirect Costs Program) was introduced in 2003 as part of the federal government’s strategy to make Canada one of the world’s top countries in research and development.
 It currently has a budget of nearly $400 million and serves more than 150 postsecondary institutions across the country.
-The fund helps Canadian post-secondary institutions with expenses associated with managing research funded by the three federal funding agencies:

-- Management and administration of an Institution’s research enterprise
+- Management and administration of the institution’s research enterprise

 Previous Years